AsherAyub80/flutter_sales_graph/README.md

 ## Usage

-Here’s a basic example of how to use the `MonthlySalesGraph` widget in your Flutter app:
+Here’s a basic example of how to use the `FlutterSalesGraph` widget in your Flutter app:

 1. **Import the package:**